SchrodingersNeko749/pladimirBlog/_posts/2022-11-29-networkinterface.md

 User-Agent: curl/7.86.0
 Accept: */*
 ```
 And here it is!
-The netcat server recieved a connection from port 49636.
+The netcat server recieved an incoming connection from port 49636 but on the same computer.

+> You can remove network namespace `ns1` by running `sudo ip netns delete ns1`